-The primary mission of the Department is to provide a safe, efficient, aesthetically pleasing and environmentally sound intermodal transportation system for the users.
+The primary mission of the Department is to provide safe and efficient transportation solutions to support Arkansas' economy and enhance the quality of life for generations to come.
 This mission involves planning, designing, constructing and maintaining large-scale transportation facilities (e.g., freeways, highways, interchanges, bridges, and tunnels).
 The Department also has the responsibility of accomplishing its mission in ways that comply with public policy and applicable regulations, including complying with the NPDES program of the CWA.

-The Department's facilities are located in diverse settings, ranging from urbanized to rural areas, including cities, towns, farmland, and forests.
-Drainage systems that serve the Department's properties and highway facilities ultimately discharge storm water and permitted or exempt non-storm water to diverse surface receiving waters such as intermittent and perennial streams, lakes, reservoirs, and wetlands.
+Department facilities are located in diverse settings, ranging from urbanized to rural areas, including cities, towns, farmland, and forests.
+Drainage systems that serve the Department's properties and highway facilities ultimately discharge stormwater and permitted or exempt non-stormwater to diverse surface receiving waters such as intermittent and perennial streams, lakes, reservoirs, and wetlands.

 Currently, the Department's water discharges are covered under a variety of permits.
-Storm water discharges from construction projects located statewide that disturb one acre or more are permitted under ADEQ's General Construction Permit for Operators of Facilities Discharging Storm Water Associated With Construction Activity Located in the State of Arkansas, Number ARR150000.
-In addition, the Department maintains non-construction NPDES permits in various areas of the state as shown in Table 1-2.
+Stormwater discharges from construction projects located statewide that disturb one acre or more are permitted under DEQ's General Construction Permit for Operators of Facilities Discharging Stormwater Associated With Construction Activity Located in the State of Arkansas ARR150000.
+In addition, the Department maintains non-construction NPDES and State permits in various areas of the state as shown in Table 1-2.